How to Grow Amaryllis

 Choose a pot only slightly larger than the bulb so that when it is planted it will have only about 1 inch of soil area between the bulb and the pot.

-Gently ease some sterilized potting soil around the roots and around the bulb leaving about one-third of the bulb exposed.
+Gently ease some sterilized potting soil around the roots and the bulb leaving about one-third of the bulb exposed.

 Sign up here and never miss an article Our Monthly Newsletter